Colleges by Location

 Admissions

-According to the newest data, this institution uses standardized test scores for admission and it admitted 8,398 in 2024.
-Ithaca College has an official test-optional admission policy but considers standardized test scores if the applicant decides to submit them.
+According to the most recent information reported, this institution uses standardized test scores for admission and it admitted 8,557 in 2025.
+Ithaca College has an official test-optional admission policy but considers standardized test scores in cases when they are submitted by the student.
 As far as admission difficulty is considered, based on data self-reported by the institution this school is moderately difficult to get into.

 Test Scores

-The SAT Critical Reading average score was 655 for the newly enrolled students, while the average SAT Math score was 632.
+The SAT Critical Reading average score was 661 for the admitted students, while the average SAT Math score was 637.

 Deadlines

-The cutoff date for submitting applications to Ithaca College is February 1.
-If you are applying for a transfer, note that the application deadline is March 1.
+The application deadline for Ithaca College is February 1.
+For transfer students, note that the application deadline is March 1.

 Retention Rate

-As reported in 2024, the freshman retention rate for Ithaca College was 83.3%, a testament to the outstanding educational experience provided by this institution.
+As reported in 2025, the freshman retention rate for Ithaca College was 84.7%, a reflection of the high standards and excellent educational experience at this school.

 Student Body